 With so many safety considerations to be kept in mind to reduce the risk of SIDS and avoid exposing their baby to the additional risks of suffocation, overheating, or injury from falling, a lot of parents feel too nervous and anxious to be able to share a bed with their baby.

 This is completely understandable, and you should never feel pressured to do something that does not feel right for you, for whatever reason.
-Whilst working with families during the postnatal period, especially when delivering our BabyNatal Sleep workshops, we see that families do experiment with different solutions, before they find something that works for them.
+Whilst working with families during the postnatal period, especially when delivering our BabyNatal Sleep workshops, we see that families do often change their minds about options, once they know more information about then, but they may also experiment with different solutions, before they find something that works for them.
 Some of the options you may want to consider are:

 - Placing a firm mattress directly on the floor, if you have the space, and sleep there with your baby.

-- Sleep in a separate bed alone with your baby, while your partner and other children, for example, sleep in the family bed.
+- Sleep in a separate bed alone with your baby, while your partner or other children, for example, sleep in the family bed.

 Whatever you decide to do, when it comes keeping your baby safe when they sleep, we recommend that you always do your own research first and familiarise yourself with the resources offered by The Lullaby Trust.
 On their website, you will be able to find the latest recommendations on room sharing and co-sleeping, as well as a wealth of other information that will help you keep your baby safe in their sleep.